 Permissive parenting isn’t the answer though.
 Giving our kids reasonable and appropriate boundaries is what they need.
 Early and often.
 It allows our kids the opportunity to practice being responsible for their choices.

 We aren’t raising kids here.
 We are raising the next generation of adults.
 Hopefully, caring, compassionate, God-fearing adults.

-We’re praying hard and crossing our fingers for it anyway!
+We’re praying hard and crossing our fingers for it anyway.

 Boundaries Get Pushed, Rules Get Broken

-Oh, what a terrifyingly terrible little brat.
+Oh, what a terrifying thought!

-With our teens’ latest blunder, we decided to sit them down and explain to them why we have boundaries.
+With our teens’ latest blunder, we decided to sit them down and explain to them why we set boundaries.
 I don’t really like the word ‘rules’.
 It seems too permanent and rigid.
-We have a better chance at making the big kids feel like they have some room to grow and gain more freedom.
+We have a better chance at making my big kids feel like they have some room to grow and gain more freedom.